Search by Keyword

-The idea for the film was solidified during Paul’s trip to America (April 3rd to 12th, 1967) just after the “Sgt.
-Pepper” album was finished recording.
+The idea for the film was solidified during Paul’s trip to America (April 3rd to 12th, 1967) just after recording for the “Sgt.
+Pepper” album was completed.
 On the return trip home on April 11th, with roadie Mal Evans at his side, Paul pieced the idea together.

 It was also on this return trip home that Paul began writing the title song for “Magical Mystery Tour,” which predated the release of the “Sgt.
 Pepper” album by nearly two months.
-However, since Capitol decided to include The Beatles singles released that year on the second side of the album, the first song written for the “Magical Mystery Tour” album dated back to September of 1966 where John Lennon composed “Strawberry Fields Forever” during the filming of the movie “How I Won The War.”
+However, since Capitol decided to include The Beatles singles released that year on the second side of the album, the first song written for the “Magical Mystery Tour” album dated back to September of 1966 when John Lennon composed “Strawberry Fields Forever” during the filming of the movie “How I Won The War.”
 The first recording session that was included in the results of the “Magical Mystery Tour” album, therefore, was a session for “Strawberry Fields” on November 28th, 1966, the last session being November 2nd, 1967, this being a final bass guitar overdub for “Hello Goodbye.”
 So, in retrospect, you could say that it took over eleven months to record the album although, of course, the entire “Sgt.
-Pepper” album, as well as many other tracks, were recorded in between.
+Pepper” album and serveral other tracks were recorded in between.

 Back cover of "Magical Mystery Tour"

-All-in-all, the artwork was colorful and the packaging was much more than the usual 60’s pop album would ever have.
+All in all, the artwork was colorful and the packaging much more elaborate than that of the usual '60s pop album.
 As with their music, The Beatles raised the bar very high when it came to album covers which made the competition think of ways to top what they were offering their fans.
-As for The Beatles, after the “Pepper” and “Magical Mystery Tour” sleeves, how could they possible top it?
-Maybe just a plain jacket with nothing on it at all!
+As for The Beatles, after the “Pepper” and “Magical Mystery Tour” sleeves, how could they possibly top it?
+Maybe just a plain white jacket with nothing on it at all!

 The idea of converting the film’s soundtrack into a full album was copied throughout the world, even Britain succumbing to the concept in December of 1976.
-Nine years later, the era of EP’s were dying out in the U.K. so Parlophone had to recognize that the album format for “Magical Mystery Tour” was a good one after all.
+Nine years later, the era of EP’s was dying out in the UK so Parlophone had to recognize that the album format for “Magical Mystery Tour” was a good one after all.

 Picture contained in the 24-page booklet for the "Magical Mystery Tour" album